Wellington, Somerset: Geography

-The town has many dependent villages including West Buckland, Langford Budville, Nynehead, Sampford Arundel and Sampford Moor.
-The formerly independent village of Rockwell Green, to the west of the town, has been incorporated into the town however there is still a green wedge of land in between them.
+The town has several dependent villages including West Buckland, Langford Budville, Nynehead, Sampford Arundel and Sampford Moor.
+The formerly independent village of Rockwell Green, to the west of the town, has been incorporated into Wellington parish although there is still a green wedge of land between them.
+Bagley Green, just south of Rockwell Green, is also within the parish.

 Wellington Park was a gift from the Quaker Fox family to the town in 1903 as a memorial to the coronation of King Edward VII.
 The 4.9 acre gardens were laid out by F.W.
 Meyer, who included a rock garden which used 80 tons of limestone from Westleigh quarry near Burlescombe.
 It is Grade II listed on the English Heritage Register of Parks and Gardens of Special Historic Interest in England.
-It was restored at a cost of £412,827 which included a grant of £296,500 from the Heritage Lottery Fund Public Parks Initiative.
+It was restored in around 2010 at a cost of £412,827 which included a grant of £296,500 from the Heritage Lottery Fund Public Parks Initiative.

 There are Local Nature Reserves at Wellington Basins on the western fringe of the town.
 It includes a small pond and boardwalk with a variety of wildlife habitats.
 The grassland, hedges and woodland are home to a varied flora and fauna including birds such as the grey wagtail, white-throated dipper and reed bunting.
 Five separate bat species have been recorded at the site.
 Swains Pond in the south of Wellington is another Local Nature Reserve, which used to be the site of orchards.
 It now includes a pond which provides a home for amphibians including the great crested newt, palmate newt and toads.